EmisPants/Track-and-Field-Fantasy/README.md

 Then control-click on the URL and it'll open it in your default browser.
 I used ChatGPT to try to make messy code more accessible, and also generate most of the code.
 Once you open it in your browser, it should be pretty intuitive.

 In the data admin tab, you can upload the provided CSV to import all the athletes for the Tokyo 2025 World Championship automatically.
+That file is technically inaccurate, as some athletes who have the standard but didn't make their nations teams (Nuguse, Clayton, etc.) are included but just like avoid them.